 Jack Bailey, the International Cricket Council (ICC) Secretary, who was present at the ground, was not amused.
 He called the incident “a most unfortunate happening” while describing the incident to the West Indian Cricket Board.
-As a result, Clarke was banned for three matches.
+As a result, Clarke was banned for 3 matches.
 The ban could not have come at a worse time: Clarke had already been selected ahead of Holding against a touring England, but had to be left out.
 Holding never looked back.

 Clarke was offered a Surrey contract in 1979.
 The first match against Cambridge University at Fenner’s Ground was washed out after 11 overs of play, and play was called off after Lancashire batted for only 12 overs in the next match at Old Trafford.
 Clarke got to bowl, and finished with figures of 6-4-2-2 when the match was over.

 Finally getting a chance to bowl longer spells, “Sylvers” picked up 15 wickets in his next four innings.
-He eventually finished the season with 43 wickets from 11 matches at 17.60 with three five-wicket hauls, and won a Surrey cap next season.
+He eventually finished the season with 43 wickets from 11 matches at 17.60 with 3 five-wicket hauls, and won a Surrey cap next season.

 He broke Graham Gooch’s helmet into two; he took the top of Gower’s glove with one of his snorters; when a batsman hit him back he did not sledge: he simply looked back.
 The look was good enough to send a chill down the batsman’s spine.
 According to Mike Selvey, “his glare could freeze hell”.

 He picked up two hat-tricks during his tenure: against Nottinghamshire at The Oval in 1980 he dismissed Paul Todd, Derek Randall, and Clive Rice in successive balls.
-He repeated the feat against Essex as late as in 1987 – his Surrey benefit season – at Colchester: this time he removed Alan Lilley, Gooch, and Keith Fletcher, and two balls later, had Paul Prichard as well, thus making it four wickets in five balls.
+He repeated the feat against Essex as late as in 1987 — his Surrey benefit season — at Colchester: this time he removed Alan Lilley, Gooch, and Keith Fletcher, and two balls later, had Paul Prichard as well, thus making it 4 wickets in 5 balls.